 An outline is a basic template for how your video will flow.
 You might organize the main parts of the video on paper and leave room for on-camera improvising.
 Outlines are fast to create and can make your videos feel more natural.
 However, since you’re not writing down everything you’re going to say beforehand, outlines leave more room for error.

-If you think you’ll need a little more structure for creating videos, writing out scripts is a great option.
-Scripts take a little more time to prepare, but can make you feel more comfortable in front of the camera.
-You can write a full script, then use a teleprompter app to record your video.
+Writing scripts is an excellent option if you need more structure for creating videos.
+Scripts take a little more time to prepare but can help you feel more comfortable in front of the camera.
+You can write a full script and then use a teleprompter app to record your video.

-Over time, you may get more comfortable using outlines vs. scripts or you may stick with a mix of both.
-However you choose to record your video, editing tools can save you from hours and hours of starting over.
+Over time, you may become more comfortable using outlines rather than scripts or stick with a combination of both.
+However you choose to record your video, editing tools can save you hours of starting over.

 Use software like Veed to edit your videos.
 You can cut out any mistakes, add subtitles, remove background noise, add music and text to your video, and much more.